-In the private rental sector, you will not encounter waiting times or maximum income thresholds, but with the market driven by demand, the rental prices are likely to be higher.
+Private rental - In the private rental sector, you will not encounter waiting times or maximum income thresholds, but with the market driven by demand, the rental prices are likely to be higher.
 However, tenants and landlords are still subject to statutory housing rights.
 It is always good to learn more about housing rights and contract details before signing your first rental contract.

-If you are planning on staying in the Utrecht Region for three years or more, then one option may be to buy a property.
-There are many ways to go about house hunting in the Utrecht Region, for example, estate agents (who charge you an additional fee), adverts, online property search websites and new build developments.
+Alternatively, if you are planning on staying in the Utrecht Region for five years or more, you may want to consider buying a property.
+There are many ways to find a suiting property, for example through estate agents (for a fee), adverts, online property search websites (funda.nl) and new building developments.